platformatic/platformatic/docs/watt/reference.md

 ## `resolve`

 Resolves all external services.
-The command operates on all services which have the `url` fields defined.
+The command operates on all services which have the `url` fields defined and the path specified as environment variable.

-To change the directory where a service is cloned, you can set the `path` property in the service configuration.

-After cloning the service, the resolve command will set the relative path to the service in the wattpm configuration file.
+After cloning the service, the resolve command will set the relative path to the service in the `.env` file.

 Arguments: